 Babies who are around older children may be more likely to get colds.
 But even a trip to the pediatrician’s office, a cuddle with a loving adult, or a stroll to the store can expose your baby to germs.

-Breastfed babies have more immunity than babies exclusively fed formula.
+Breastfed babies than babies exclusively fed formula.
 This is because breastfeeding supplies antibodies, white blood cells, and enzymes to your baby.
 These agents safeguard them from infection.
 Breastfed babies have all, or part, of their mother’s immunity to the illnesses she has had or been exposed to.
 This doesn’t, however, mean breastfed babies are completely immune from colds.

 A baby under 2 or 3 months old should be seen by a doctor if they have a cold.
 This will help safeguard against a more serious condition, and will also put your mind at ease.